ab0x90/writeups/cronos/Cronos_writeup.md

 ![](3.png)

-I sent this over to Burpsuite to make it easier, and in the above image it shows that by adding ";whoami" to the password field it executes that command and displayed the results in the response as "www-data".
+I sent this over to Burpsuite to make it easier, and in the above image it shows that by adding ";whoami" to the host field it executes that command and displayed the results in the response as "www-data".

 ## www-data Shell